eclipse-keyple/keyple-website/content/what-is-keyple/main-features.md

 summary = "Keyple makes contactless ticketing accessible." date = ""

-weight = 10
+weight = 50

 [menu.main]
     parent = "What is Eclipse Keyple™"
 +++

-The goal of Eclipse Keyple™ is to allow developers to easily implement fast and secure off-line contactless transactions (using NFC cards, mobile phones, …) based on the Calypso standard.
+The goal of Eclipse Keyple™ is to allow developers to easily implement fast and secure off-line contactless transactions (using NFC cards, mobile phones, …) based on ticket processing integrating technologies other than Calypso®the Calypso standard.

 More specifically, Keyple™ is a set of open source libraries that will initially be available in Java and C++, designed on the same mutual Object-Oriented Model compatible with any terminal architecture: mobile, embedded